fxlin/p3-tee/docs/sod.md

 ## What's working?

 After bringing the necessary libraries, SOD can be compiled and linked together with a TA.
-However, some functions are apparently not working due to the measures we take to port the libraries, as described above.
+However, some functions are apparently not working due to the measures we take to port the libraries, as described below.
 The working functions and caveats are summarized below.

 * What's working:
   * SOD's own library functions: these functions are SOD self-contained.
 E.g. converting a chunk of byte to an RGB image, denoted by the type `sod_img`.
   * Image processing functions:  some basic algorithms such as load the grayscale image (i.e. `sod_img_load_grayscale`), canny edge detection (i.e. `sod_canny_edge_image`).
 These functions will be used to perform the license plate detection function.
 * What's not working:
   * CNN related functions: embedded machine learning is cool, and theoretically can be supported.
-However, it requires a fully functional on-demand paging of OP-TEE since SOD-supported NN model consumes ~80MB of RAM which does not fit in TrustZone.
+However, it requires a fully functional demand paging of OP-TEE since SOD-supported NN model consumes ~80MB of RAM which does not fit in TrustZone.
     * Big bonus if you CAN make it work

-## What we did?
+## What we did to port the lib?

 Despite SOD is designed for "embedded" environment, it depends on a set of functionalities provided by the underlying OS: